vanHeemstraSystems/shelly-home-assistant/300/README.md

 **⚠ CAUTION!** Do not install the device at a place that is possible to get wet.

 **⚠ CAUTION!** Danger of electrocution.
-Mounting/ Installation of the Device to the power grid has to be performed with caution, by a qualified person (electrician).
+Mounting/ Installation of the Device to the power grid has to be performed with caution, by a qualified person (electrician).

 **⚠ CAUTION!** Danger of electrocution.
-Mounting the Device to the power grid has to be performed with caution.
+Mounting the Device to the power grid has to be performed with caution.

 **⚠ CAUTION!** Do not allow children to play with the button/switch connected to the Device.
 Keep the Devices for remote control of Shelly (mobile phones, tablets, PCs) away from children.